-I have been married to Nancy for 40 years and together we have four children, Blake, Brad, Nick and Lee.
+I have been married to Nancy for over 40 years and together we have four children, Blake, Brad, Nick and Lee.
 The youngest, Lee is in retail, the middle two, Brad and Nick are professional engineers, the oldest, Blake joined my dad, J. Harold Wilson, CLU, CHFC and I in the financial services industry.

 While I was growing up, Dad was a Zellers store manager.
 Moves were promotions and we were transferred numerous times in five different provinces coast to coast and back again.
 After high school, I left my parents in Truro where they had settled and lived in Wolfville, Chilliwack, Victoria, Truro and Halifax, before accepting a transfer to Fredericton where I met and married, Nancy, the love of my life.
 All of our children were born in Fredericton before I was transferred to manage offices in Ontario.

 My father has given me good advice over the years.
 The advice given at our wedding stands out the most.
 He told me that putting your family first really means being there for the moments.
 He had been raised to believe being the best provider you could be was the way to express love.
 Don't make the same mistake he did, was his advice.
 I remembered how I felt at events when he was not there and it hit home!
 One way to spell love is TIME.
 It became a core value.

 Fortunately, I controlled most of my own time.
 That flexibility allowed me to prioritize and then arrange my work around my family, not my family around my work.
 Consequently, even with four active children, Nancy and I did not miss many events.